 Tuesday, August 11, 2020

-"The Lost Sword Swallower" in Tides/South Asian American Digital Archive (11 August 2020)
+"The Lost Sword Swallower" in TIDES/South Asian American Digital Archive (11 August 2020)

 Who was Sena Sama?
 The mystery of a nineteenth century portrait of an Indian sword swallower at a Virginian museum.